-Talisay City has been a sole proof that Cebu has been the center of commerce and trade ages before the Spaniards came.
-From being a simple fishing village, it now hosts a lot of industries both local and international.
-Moreover, it has started making its name because of its unique features like lechon and fresh sea food like “Kinilaw sa Tangke”.
-But what is unknown to many, including myself, is that Talisay is more than just being a beach and a fishport.
+Moreover, it has started making its name because of its unique features like lechon and fresh seafood like “Kinilaw sa Tangke”.
+But what is unknown to many, including myself, is that Talisay is more than just the beach and fishport that it has been known for.

 Igutan Cave and Waterfalls